Attaining Carnot Efficiency with Quantum and Nanoscale Heat Engines: Second laws for transformations between states block-diagonal in energy eigenbases

 In this section, we present the necessary and sufficient conditions for state transformations, i.e., the second laws of state transformations, under (catalytic) semi-local thermal operations.
-All the necessary and sufficient conditions derived here are based on the assumption that the initial states are block-diagonal in weighted-energy eigenbases of the weighted Hamiltonian $H_{S_{12}}^{\beta_1 \beta_2}=\beta_1 H_{S_1} \otimes \mathbb{I} +\mathbb{I}\otimes \beta_2 H_{S_2}$.
+All the necessary and sufficient conditions derived here are based on the assumption that the initial states are block-diagonal in the energy eigenbases of the system.
 However, the conditions still apply to initial non-block-diagonal states, but only as the necessary conditions.

-We start with a bipartite system $S_{12}$, with non-interacting Hamiltonian $H_{S_{12}}=H_{S_1} \otimes \mathbb{I}_{S_2}+ \mathbb{I}_{S_1} \otimes H_{S_2}$, and the initial state $\rho_{S_{12}}$.
+We start with a bipartite system $S_{12}$, with non-interacting Hamiltonian $H_{S_{12}}=H_{S_1} + H_{S_2}$, and the initial state $\rho_{S_{12}}$.
 The subsystem $S_1$ ($S_2$) is semi-locally interacting with a bath $B_1$ ($B_2$) at inverse temperature $\beta_1$ ($\beta_2$).
 After a transformation, the final state of the system becomes $\sigma_{S_{12}}$.
 At this stage, we assume that the system Hamiltonian remain unchanged before and after the transformation.
 Our goal is to find necessary and sufficient conditions with which we can ascertain that the transformation

 is possible via a semi-local thermal operation $\Lambda$, and vice versa.